Photo Stories

 The Journey Along The Great Ocean Road

 Refreshed after a small snack & tea, we embarked towards the Memorial Arch – built in honor of the 3,000 returned soldiers who worked on the road and its creation.
-We all hopped off the bus, to click some photographs, standing next to the sculptor of two returned soldiers working on the Great Ocean Road.
-Our guide told us about the history and what all happened, during the construction of the road.
-The heritage-listed archway marks the start of the Great Ocean Road, the world’s longest (and most beautiful) war memorial.
-[Keep reading till the end, to know more about the history of the Great Ocean Road.]
+We all hopped off the bus to click some photographs, standing next to the sculpture of two returned soldiers working on the Great Ocean Road.

-This gorgeous town was our stop for lunch and our guide encouraged us to eat like a local in one of the quaint cafes along the main street.
+This gorgeous town was our stop for lunch, and our guide encouraged us to eat like a local in one of the quaint cafes along the main street.
 I grabbed a picnic box of fish and chips to eat on the sand, following the true Aussie traditions!

 The Great Ocean Road

-There are a series of souvenir shops in Apollo Bay, from where I picked up some lovely postcards & fridge magnets.
-Once everyone was done with their lunch, we moved ahead to our next stop – the Great Otway National Park.
-Covering an area of 103,000 hectares (approx) of rainforests, beaches, waterfalls, and heathlands, one can’t just skip over Great Otway National Park on their Great Ocean Road adventure.
-As we hopped off the bus and walked through this centuries-old rainforest, I couldn’t stop marveling at the ancient eucalyptus trees and listening to the stories that our guide was telling, like a spellbound kid!
-There wasn’t any moment of silence, ‘coz whenever he stopped speaking, I could hear the chirping of different kinds of birds.
-But sadly, couldn’t spot any koala here!
+Covering an area of approximately 103,000 hectares of rainforests, beaches, waterfalls, and heathlands, one can’t just skip over Great Otway National Park on their Great Ocean Road adventure.
+As we hopped off the bus and walked through this centuries-old rainforest, I couldn’t stop marveling at the ancient eucalyptus trees and listening to our guide’s stories, like a spellbound kid!
+There wasn’t any moment of silence because whenever he stopped speaking, I could hear the chirping of different kinds of birds.
+But sadly, couldn’t spot any koalas here!

 great otway national park

-As we got back to the bus, we were all super-excited to know that our next stop is gonna be the iconic Twelve Apostles – and needless to say, no trip down this Great Ocean Road would ever be complete without witnessing the beauty of nature’s miracles here!
-Attracting over 1.2 million visitors annually, these towering limestone stacks offer a truly breathtaking view as the waves smash against them, forming fluffy white sea foam that dancing across the water surface, and visiting this place during sunset added a totally different dimension to the viewing experience.
+Attracting over 1.2 million visitors annually, these towering limestone stacks offer a truly breathtaking view as the waves smash against them, forming fluffy white sea foam that dances across the water’s surface.
+Visiting this place during sunset added a different dimension to the viewing experience.
 I stood there, mesmerized by the picture-perfect scenery that unfolded right in front of my eyes.

 It is said that these limestone pillars would have been part of the mainland as far back as 10-20 million years ago, making their tenacity in the face of Victoria’s unrelenting ocean remarkable.
-However, currently, only 8 of the 12 Apostles are there while the 9th one, which was supposedly the tallest, collapsed in early July 2005.
+However, currently, only 8 of the 12 Apostles are there, while the 9th one, which was supposedly the tallest, collapsed in early July 2005.

 12 apostles great ocean road

-We walked down the cliff to the beach, where a few of my travel mates opted for a swim while I found a nice spot for myself to sit and gaze at the Island Archway.
+We walked down the cliff to the beach, where a few of my travel mates opted for a swim while I found a nice spot to sit and gaze at the Island Archway.

 Loch Ard Gorge